 (8) Highs / Lows (1-18 or 19-36): 1-1 payout (pays your original bet PLUS 1 unit).
 The example covers numbers 19 to 36.

 (9) Odds/Evens (18 numbers): 1-1 payout (pays your original bet PLUS 1 unit).
 The example covers all odd numbers.

 (10) Columns (12 numbers): 2-1 payout (pays your original bet PLUS 2 units).
 The example covers numbers 2, 5, 8, 11, 14, 17, 20, 23, 26, 29, 32, 35.

 Inside and Outside Bets

 The two main types of bets are “inside” and “outside”.
 There are different betting limits for each type of bet.
-Usually you can bet much higher on outside bets.
-This is for a few reasons, but mainly because the payouts are much higher on inside bets.
+The betting limits are significantly higher for outside bets.

 Roulette Odds and Payouts

 |Bet||Payout||European Roulette Odds (Chance of Winning)||European Roulette House Edge||American Roulette Odds (Chance of Winning)||American Roulette House Edge|

 |5 Numbers (top line)||6:1||–||–||13.16%||7.89%|

 |3 Numbers (street)||11:1||8.11%||2.7%||7.89%||5.26%|